 In both these cases,

-dd serves no purpose.
+dd serves no real purpose.
 It’s purely a superstitious charm trying to ensure safe passage of the data.
-It’s like
+You can see how silly this is when you replace

 The fact of the matter is,